 An economics graduate from the University of Barcelona, he has a master’s in Hospital Management from ESADE.
 A hospital industry company director, Gabriel Masfurroll is currently chair of the Clínica Mi Tres Torres board of directors.
 Within the world of nonprofits he is the founder of the Fundació Alex.
 He has also chaired the UAB Social Council since 2015.

 Journalist and broadcaster.
 Currently working at Lafede.cat - Organitzacions per a la Justícia Global in the communication and migrations area.
 She previously worked at Diari Jornada, Ràdio Rubí and Betevé, and has contributed content to Crític, La Directa, Público, Catalunya Ràdio and Betevé Ràdio.
 Anna Palou has been working with the Stop Mare Mortum platform since 2015.
 She is part of the Clownia Festival Conscious Space coordination team.

 BA in geography and history, specialising in social anthropology, from the UB.
-PhD courses in social anthropology at the UAB.
-Jordi Plana is currently the head of Education Services at Barcelona Provincial Council.
+Currently manager of the Political and Social Sciences Institute.
 He began his professional career in the IT field, working at the La Caixa and Barcelona City Council computer centres before switching to research and public management.
 He has also worked for Barcelona City Council and been a director of the Barcelona Observatory and the magazine Barcelona Societat.

 An anthropologist who took her degree from the University of Florida in 2001, she is currently an ICREA research professor at the UAB’s Institute of Environmental Science and Technology (ICTA-UAB).
 Victoria Reyes studies indigenous and local knowledge and how it supplements science.
 She also co-manages the LASEG research group and a project on local perceptions around climate change impacts.